Pope’s alleged cover-up pivots on when, if sanctions imposed

 Wuerl would have presumably known about the sanctions since McCarrick lived in his archdiocese.

 The claims of the former Vatican ambassador, Archbishop Carlo Maria Vigano, have thrown Francis’ papacy into crisis.
-His main allegation rests on what sanctions, if any, Benedict imposed and what, if anything, Francis did to alter them.

 Most Read Nation & World Stories